 - Reproducibility: This section is determined by team members’ familiarity with the feature and the monotonizing of some tasks in development.

 By including all three, the product team can plan sprints more accurately, including buffering against uncertainty, better-estimating problems, and avoiding relying too heavily on time commitments.
 Story points are consistent not only within teams, but across departments.

 When to Estimate Story Points

 Companies need to assign story points to each story before organizing it vertically into a version or a sprint.
-The product team will have a restricted timeframe to fulfill the stories appointed to each performance, usually two weeks to finish a sprint.
+The product team will have a restricted timeframe to fulfill the stories appointed to each performance, typically two weeks to finish a sprint.

-So product team has to think carefully about how much work and effort each story involves and make sure that the team can do what they have promised.
+So the product team has to think carefully about how much work and effort each story involves and make sure that the team can do what they have promised.